sung2063/AndroidSliderViewSample/README.md

 Your SlideshowView is now displayed on your app! 👏<br/>

-Check out my <a href="https://github.com/sung2063/AndroidSliderViewSample">Android Slide Sample App</a> project for more example on using SliderView library. 📚

 ## 🎨 Attributions

 Here are available attributions you can use to modify your slider views.